xragua/xraybinaryorbit/paper/paper.md

 ## CAK model:

-The CAK model, proposed by Castor, Abbott, and Klein in 1975 (Castor et al. 1975), is a theoretical framework used to describe radiation-driven winds in massive stars.
+The CAK model, proposed by Castor, Abbott, and Klein in 1975 [@1975ApJ...195..157C], is a theoretical framework used to describe radiation-driven winds in massive stars.
 These stars have strong stellar winds driven by the interaction between their radiation and the surrounding material.

 The CAK model provides a quantitative description of how the wind velocity, density, and ionization state vary with distance from the star.

 $$ \rho = \frac{\dot{M}}{4 \pi v R^2} $$

-where:
-- \( \rho \) is the density of the wind at a given distance \( R \),
-- \( $$\dot{M}$$ \) is the mass accretion rate in grams per second,
-- \( v \) is the orbital speed at distances greater than the stellar radius,
-- \( R \) is the orbital radius at distances greater than the stellar radius.
+where $\rho$ is the density of the wind at a given distance R $\dot{M}$ is the mass accretion rate in grams per second, v is the orbital speed at distances greater than the stellar radius, R is the orbital radius at distances greater than the stellar radius.

 In this package, we assume that the wind is spherically distributed and ionized.